Set Up Multiple Websites with Nginx Virtual Hosts

 While setting up Nginx virtual hosts is relatively straightforward, there may be some common issues that you may encounter.
 Here are some troubleshooting tips:

-Some common issues with Nginx virtual hosts include incorrect file permissions, misconfigured DNS records, and conflicting server blocks.
+- Common issues and solutions: Some common issues with Nginx virtual hosts include incorrect file permissions, misconfigured DNS records, and conflicting server blocks.
 By understanding these common issues and their solutions, you can quickly resolve any problems that arise.
-For nginx 404 not found error, please click here.